Polkadot-Blockchain-Academy/pba-book/content/substrate/code/slides.md

 Notes:

-Especially in FRAME, often times you have to parameterize your pallets with a pattern like above.
+Especially in FRAME, oftentimes you have to parameterize your pallets with a pattern like above.
 Simply search the trait in the rust-docs, and find the implementors!

 ---